 When animals require more involved or long-term care, or if they are too young to be adopted, foster volunteers care for them in their homes.
 Being a foster family is a great way to make a difference!

 AWS provides everything you need to care for foster pets, including beds, toys, food, litter and medical care.
-All you need to provide a safe, comfortable room and lots of LOVE!
+All you need to provide a safe, comfortable space and lots of LOVE!

 From time to time, we have a need for short-term fosters, specifically for animals going to special adoption events (usually held on Saturdays or Sundays).
 It’s a fun way to bond with a pet and enjoy the fun and energy that goes with having a puppy or kitten at home for a few days.
 It’s a great opportunity for young families, retired couples or college roommates.
 When it’s time for the adoption event, we invite the foster families to be their foster kitten or puppy’s adoption ambassador and chat with potential adopters about how much fun they had with the pet and share stories about its personality.
 It’s a great way to experience fostering without a long-term commitment.
 And, did we mention, it’s fun?